Koopman Kernel Regression: Numerical Evaluation Details and Additional Experiments

 \subsection{Numerical Evaluation Details}

-{\bf Normalizing the invariance transform~} As briefly mentioned in the proof of Theorem~1, we normalize the invariance transformation of each eigenvalue by the norm of its pullback $\|\exp{-\eig t}\|_{\Set{T}}$/ $\|\deig^{h}\|_{\Set{H}}$.
+{\bf Normalizing the invariance transform~} We normalize the invariance transformation of each eigenvalue by the norm of its pullback $\|\exp{-\eig t}\|_{\Set{T}}$/ $\|\deig^{h}\|_{\Set{H}}$.
 Normalizing increases numerical stability significantly as for discrete-time eigenvalues close to the origin the pullback $\deig^{-k }$ go to infinity.
 Beyond mere numerical convenience, this also provides intuition on what the invariance transformation does.
 Consider the aforementioned case $\mu\rightarrow 0$, then the eigenfunction decays infinitesimally fast: the invariance transformation becomes an indicator at the final time $\delta_T(t)$.

 {\bf Details on the bi-stable system experiment} We chose $N=50$ datapoints.
 For the base kernel we utilize the radial basis function (RBF) kernel $k(\bm{x},\bm{x}^\prime)=\operatorname{e}^{\frac{1}{2 \ell^2}\|\bm{x}-\bm{x}^\prime\|^2}$ with a length scale of $\ell=0.05$, covering the whole state space, while allowing for sufficient distinction of trajectories due the time-horizon $H=14$ fulfilling our non-recurrence assumption.
 We trained models for EDMD and KKR with predictor rank $D$ in a range from 1 to 100 and chose the best performing for each method.
 Unsurprisingly, KKR performs best with 100 eigenfunctions while EDMD attains its minimizer at 10.